How to Boil Maple Sap more Efficiently

 Over a few years of experimentation with backyard sugaring methods, we’ve learned a few important tips that have helped us to hone in on a process that works more efficiently.
 Boiling sap more efficiently helps us make more syrup than we would have otherwise produced, faster, which is the whole goal!

 Part of our learning curve was deciding what equipment to use, and we have to admit that going from a homemade piecemeal solution to a product produced especially for efficient backyard boiling was a huge part of increasing our yield.
-But the general concepts we learned as we moved to this equipment can be applied to any backyard set up.
+But the general concepts we learned as we moved to this equipment can be applied to any backyard setup.

 Efficiency Tip #1: Keep your heat source steady and consistently hot when Boiling Maple Sap

 If you want your maple sap to boil down faster, you’ll need your sap to stay at a boil as much as possible.
 The first time I used our backyard evaporator, I was worried that the fire wouldn’t die down when I was done.
-I quickly learned that the fire actually dies down faster than you would expect.
-Keeping it nice and hot for the whole time you want to boil is definitely the way to go.
-Otherwise, your sap doesn’t work up a good boil and it evaporates MUCH slower.

 Burning your fire in a drum or otherwise enclosed system can help to keep your fire hot.
-A fire burning out in open air is impacted by the wind and not all of the heat ends up on your pan.
+A fire burning out in the open air is impacted by the wind, and not all of the heat ends up on your pan.
 This is one of the primary reasons we like our Sapling Evaporator from Vermont Evaporator Company.

-Our Sapling also has an “efficiency package” and the components of this package illustrate a few other practices that maintain steady, high heat.
+Our Sapling also has an “efficiency package,” and the components of this package illustrate a few other practices that maintain steady, high heat.
 It comes with fire bricks to line the barrel and retain heat; a custom fit steel fire grate that holds the logs up inside so that air can flow under them as well as around them (more air = more fire); and an efficiency baffle that sits above the fire and just below the sap pan.
 The efficiency baffle forces the heat to run over the bottom of the pan twice before it leaves the evaporator.

 Efficiency Tip #2 Choose the Right Boiling Vessel

-Use a pan with a large surface area (and consider a continuous flow pan).
-The key to faster evaporation is creating as much surface area as you can without risking too shallow a depth for the sap.
-A hotel pan or roasting pan is a great solution for a small backyard sugaring operation.
-Just make sure you start with at least 2 inches of sap, because you’re going to need to boil down for quite a while.
-Once the sap starts to get so low that you risk burning, take it out of that pan and bring it inside to finish on the stove top.
+A hotel or roasting pan is a great solution for a small backyard sugaring operation.
+Just make sure you start with at least 2 inches of sap because you’ll need to boil down for quite a while.
+Once the sap starts to get so low that you risk burning, remove it from that pan and bring it inside to finish on the stovetop.

-A continuous flow pan (such as the one that comes with the Sapling) is divided into sections and usually as a spout at one end.
-The idea with this kind of pan is that you always load new sap from one end.
-The newer sap pushes the already boiled (or in process) sap through the baffles in the pan and the thicker stuff makes it way to the end with the spout.
-This is a great option if you want to add more sap to the pan as you boil.
-Sometimes this type of pan will come with your evaporator, or you can purchase a smaller version to use with any backyard set up.
+The newer sap pushes the already boiled (or in the process) sap through the baffles in the pan, and the thicker stuff makes its way to the end with the spout.
+Adding more sap to the pan as you boil is a great option.
+Sometimes, this type of pan will come with your evaporator, or you can purchase a smaller version with any backyard setup.

 Efficiency Tip #3: Consider an at-home Reverse Osmosis System